-In a Synchronous motor, the stator has axial slots which consist of stator winding wound for a specific number of poles.
+In a Synchronous motor, the stator has axial slots, consisting of stator winding wounds for a specific number of poles.
 Generally, a salient pole rotor is used on which rotor winding is mounted.
 The rotor winding is fed with a DC supply with the help of slip rings.
 A rotor with permanent magnets can also be used.

 In an Induction motor, stator winding is also wound for a specific number of poles.
 But here, two different types of rotors are generally used:

-2. Wound cage rotor: Windings are also short-circuited permanently, hence no slip rings are required.
+- Wound cage rotor: Windings are also short-circuited permanently.
+Hence no slip rings are required.

-Synchronous motor has the stator poles rotating at the synchronous speed when fed with a three-phase supply.
+A synchronous motor has the stator poles rotating at the synchronous speed when fed with a three-phase supply.
 The rotor is fed with a DC supply.
-The rotor needs to be rotated at a speed near the synchronous speed during starting.
+The rotor needs to be rotated at speed near the synchronous speed during starting.
 If done so, the rotor poles get magnetically coupled with the rotating stator poles, and thus the rotor starts rotating at the synchronous speed.

-Synchronous motors need an extra DC power source for energizing rotor winding.
-Whereas, induction motors never require any added source of power.
+- Synchronous motors need an additional DC power source for energizing rotor winding.
+Whereas induction motors never require any added source of power.

-Synchronous motors require an additional starting mechanism to initially rotate the rotor near to the Synchronous speed.
+- Synchronous motors require an additional starting mechanism to rotate the rotor near to the Synchronous speed initially.
 No starting mechanism is required in induction motors.